M-arcus/cloudron-docs/docs/documentation/apps/radicale.md

 Per default, each user can only access their own calendar and contacts.
 If you want something more complicated you can change the permissions.

-You can change the permissions by pushing a file using the Cloudron CLI tool at `/app/data/rights`.
+You can change the permissions editing `/app/data/rights` in the app instance.
 The default content of that file is:

     [owner-write]
     user = .+